French 5: littérature française contemporaine

 This course takes place in the classroom, please follow this link to find out what we are doing to keep you safe: Staying COVID-19 secure at City Lit

 What is the course about?

-To give students a general knowledge of literature and philosophy in France, and to enable them to discuss French literary texts.
+To give students a general knowledge of literature and philosophy in France, and to enable students to discuss French literary texts.

 What will we cover?

-Historical background, information about specific writers, analysis (comment and discussions) of specific literary texts and translation.
+Historical background, information about specific writers, analysis (comment and discussions) of specific literary texts.
 The students will also have the opportunity to write essays and to do presentations.